Magic Education in the Digital Age.

 Where do our next generation of magicians go to learn the secrets of magic…the library?
 I suppose this is a rhetorical question.
 YouTube is the obvious answer.
 (Don’t get ahead of me, I will not bash the YouTube lovers, I am one as well.)

 So, the first contributors to the field of magic on YouTube were hit or miss.
-I always advised the younger magicians to consider the classics books and video learning as well.
-However, VHS Tapes were cutting edge, and DVDs were not far behind.
-Today, downloadable videos are readily available from online magic dealers, and the DVDs are fading in the sunset.
+I always advised the younger magicians to consider the classic books and video learning as well.
+However, VHS Tapes were cutting-edge, and DVDs were not far behind.
+Today, downloadable videos are readily available from online magic dealers, and the DVDs are fading into the sunset.

 Technology Turns Learning Onto its Head.

 Today, you can learn a lot on YouTube from extremely talented magicians, and much of it is free.
 What’s not to like?
-Here’s a few resources.
+Here are a few resources.

 Knowledge Based on Real World Experience.

 All are knowledgeable and provide excellent insights and tutorials in magic.
-They also have products for sale as well.
+As nothing is free, these people monetize through YouTube and also have products for sale on their websites.
 YouTube has come a long way since its inception.
 That is the upside.
-However, where I see a shortcoming is we lose the history of techniques and often proper credits to the original inventors.
-I know there are some who simply don’t care, as they just want to learn a few tricks.
+However, I see a shortcoming in that we lose the history of techniques and often neglect proper credit to the original inventors.
+I know some don’t care, as their interest is only to learn a few tricks.

 Magic on TV Rockets Magic Popularity.